How to Export a Dog From Australia

 Note however that pets cannot be directly imported into Australia from many countries, they can only be imported from approved countries.
 These are grouped into category 1, 2 and 3 countries based on import requirements, with the full list of countries for each category listed here (scroll down to the definitions for “Group 1 Country”, “Group 2 Country” and “Group 3 Country”).

-If you are travelling to an unapproved country, your pet will need to travel back to Australia via an approved country or you should reconsider taking your pet overseas.
+If you are travelling to an unapproved country, your pet will need firstly spend an extended period in an approved country, before flying to Australia.
+Alternatively, reconsider taking your pet overseas.

 You May Also Like